The Human Riff: The Rolling Stones’ Keith Richards 10 best riffs of all time

 10. ‘All Down The Line’

-A cut from The Stones’ Exile on Main Street may seem like it’s all about Mick Taylor’s slide guitar but in fact, it’s Keith’s rocking rhythm which does all the heavy lifting.
+A cut from The Stones’ Exile on Main Street may seem like it’s all about Mick Taylor’s slide guitar, but in fact, it’s Keith Richard’s rocking rhythm which does all the heavy lifting.
+Taylor and Richards shared a magical partnership for a short while and they operated perfectly on this basis

 7. ‘Can’t You Hear Me Knocking’